 You can use flat stones at the first layer of edging to hold the pond liner in place.
 Check how you place the first layer of edging because you don’t want them to slip into the backyard pond.

 Also, as you’re adding the edging, it’s a good idea to drive nails in the edge of the pond liner every 12 inches or so.

 As you add the rocks, you can remove the nails since the rocks should hold the pond liner in place from this point forward.

 11. Install Fountains and Pump

 The last step is another optional step.
-Some people want their pond to stay clear, and they also like fountains for aesthetics.
+Some people want their backyard pond to stay clear, and they also like fountains for aesthetics.

 If you don’t care if your water gets murky, you can skip over this step.

 However, if you want clear water, you should consider adding a pump or a fountain as this will keep your water moving, or install a skimmer to minimize the maintenance of the pond.
-You could also purchase a pond vacuum, to ensure your pond remains as beautiful as the day you installed it.
+You could also purchase a pond vacuum, to ensure your backyard pond remains as beautiful as the day you installed it.

 Purchase the pump and fountain desired for your size pond and follow the instructions given for your brand to correctly install it.
 This will complete your pond.

-You now know why choosing a liner could be a benefit to your pond and how to install a pond properly.
+You now know why choosing a liner could be a benefit to your backyard pond and how to install a pond properly.
 It is labor intensive but could be worth it because you could have a beautiful place to relax, a place to swim, and a place to fish.